NORTHEAST

 $$$$$ | MAP | WEBSITE | INSTAGRAM

 Palmer Square’s gourmet wonder is part cheese shrine, part café, all delight.
-Run by Rudie and Jennifer Smit, with Rudie the only certified salumière in NJ, Olsson’s boasts over 200 cheeses, plus house-made grilled cheeses, mac and cheese, and soups.
+Owned by Rudie and Jennifer Smit, the shop is run by manager Michele Adams, the only certified salumière in NJ.
+Olsson’s boasts over 200 cheeses, plus house-made grilled cheeses, mac and cheese, and soups.
 I wander in at lunch, inhale enough charcuterie to feel like dinner already, then leave with a baguette and something I didn’t know I wanted.
 It’s a mercy for your lunch plans—and your pantry—that this place exists. —Maria Rodriguez

 Best for: Cheese pilgrimages and impromptu lunches